Last Updated 3 months by Emily Standley-Allard

-Everyone knows Social Media is a critically important aspect of marketing and gaining traffic and engagement in today’s digital era.
+Everyone knows the right Social Media tactics will make or break your business.
+Social is a critically important aspect of marketing and a means of gaining traffic and engagement with your audience in today’s digital era.
 Your social strategy can literally build you up or break you down in just a matter of months!
 But how do you assess your specific goals and begin to create a customized strategy for success?
-Get started with this beginner’s guide to Social Media tactics that was built to drive more traffic to your business or blog quickly, in fun, simple ways and without taking up all of your time.
+Get started with this beginner’s guide to Social Media tactics that was created to help use the power of social media to drive more traffic to your business or blog quickly, in fun, simple ways and without taking up all of your time.

-They think if they just create a Facebook, Twitter and Instagram account page, slap on some posts and images, business will just come.
+They think if they just create a Facebook, Twitter, TikTok and Instagram account page, slap on some posts and images, business will just come.

 Except it doesn’t exactly work that way.

 So often I’ve heard “Facebook didn’t work for me”.

 Whether your business is 24 hours old or 24 years old, creating an online social media presence is Crucial in growing your business.
 Studies show that over two-thirds of consumer buying decisions are influenced by social media.

 For that reason alone, businesses of any size cannot afford to ignore it or treat it as an afterthought.